Chitosan is extracted from the shells of crustaceans, such as shrimp and crab.

 variable.
 Results obtained from high quality trials indicate that the

-effect of chitosan on body weight is mild.
+effect of chitosan on body weight is minimal, if any.
 A nutrient that can limit appetite is

 Acetylcarnitine